Health and Safety Culture in the Workplace

 Occupational Health and Safety in the workplace is very important to us

 We don’t want our people getting hurt on the job.
 Not on our watch.
-We’ve created an internal program, the “Zero Hero Safety Club”, so our team members can be our partners in achieving our goal of zero occupational injuries.
+We’ve created an internal program, the “Zero Hero Safety Club”, so our Team Members can be our partners in achieving our goal of zero occupational injuries.
 Our sites become members of the Club when they achieve zero occupational injuries, along with other criteria.

-In 2022, 30 sites had zero recordable injuries, and of those, 18 sites are proud members of the Zero Hero Safety Club!
+In 2023, 32 sites* had zero recordable injuries, and of those, 20 sites are proud members of the Zero Hero Safety Club!

 Occupational Health and Safety management

-Each Maple Leaf Foods site has a Joint OHS Committee that represents all our employees.
+Each Maple Leaf Foods site has a Joint OHS Committee that represents all our Team Members.
 These formal joint management–employee committees monitor and advise on OHS programs, identify potential hazards and recommend controls.
 The Joint OHS Committees ensure that our plants comply with all federal and provincial health and safety regulations.
 All of Maple Leaf Foods’ sites (57 sites plus three new sites in 2020) have a Joint Health and Safety Committee that is represented by management and employees.

 We want all of our sites to own their program management, to help improve the system, and to develop future safety action plans.